HanZhang-psych/pupeyes/README.md

 Tutorials and API reference are available at [Read the Docs](https://pupeyes.readthedocs.io/).

+## Compatibility

+While some PupEyes features are specific to Eyelink eye-trackers, many tools are compatible with any eye movement data.

 ## Contributing

 Please report bugs if you notice any.
 See the [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and contribute to the project.